edobry/chitin/README.md

 - `chiSecretGet`: retrieves a secret with the given name from the secret store

-### Network

-Functions:

-- `checksumUrl`: downloads a file from a url and checksums it

-## Contributing

-See `CONTRIBUTING.md` for more details about how to contribute.

 ## Used By

-This project is used in the following places:
+This project is used by:

 - [konfigure](https://github.com/edobry/konfigure/blob/main/src/shell.ts), as an environmental dependency